-Treatment generally consists of two phases: remission induction therapy and post-remission therapy.
-During remission induction therapy, the goal is to destroy the leukemia cells in the blood and bone marrow, putting the AML into complete remission.
-Complete remission is defined as having blood counts that are back to normal, the elimination of leukemia cells in blood samples that are examined under a microscope, and no signs or symptoms of the disease.
+The goal of remission induction therapy is to destroy the leukemia cells in the blood and bone marrow, putting the AML into complete remission.
+Complete remission is defined as having blood counts that are back to normal, the elimination of leukemia cells in blood and bone marrow samples that are examined under a microscope, and no signs or symptoms of the disease.

-The goal of post-remission therapy, also called consolidation therapy, is to kill any remaining leukemia cells that could cause a relapse.
+Post-remission therapy, also called consolidation therapy, is then started to kill remaining leukemia cells that could cause a relapse.

-Stem cell transplantation may be used depending on the AML subtype and if the AML is relapsed after being treated with chemotherapy alone.
+Stem cell transplantation may be curative.
 An allogeneic transplant is most commonly used for AML.
-That involves stem cells donated by a family member or an unrelated donor.
+It involves stem cells donated by a family member or an unrelated donor.
 To reduce the risk of Graft-versus-Host Disease (GvHD), a serious condition in which transplanted donor immune cells attack the patient, it is important the patient’s and donor’s tissues match as closely as possible.

-An allogeneic transplant can work directly against the cancer through the graft-versus-tumor effect (also called graft-versus-leukemia or graft-versus-cancer-cell).
-This may occur when the donor’s white blood cells (the graft) attack any cancer cells (the tumor) remaining after high-dose conditioning treatments, and the effect can be key to a successful outcome.
+An allogeneic transplant can work directly against the cancer through the graft-versus-tumor effect (also referred to as graft-versus-leukemia or graft-versus-cancer-cell).
+This may occur when the donor’s white blood cells (the graft) attack any cancer cells (the tumor) remaining.
+The graft-versus-tumor effect can be key to a successful outcome.

-Radiation therapy is the use of high-energy radiation to destroy cancer cells.
-It is rarely used to treat AML, but it may be used if the cancer has spread to the brain, spinal fluid or testicles.
-Radiation therapy may also be used to shrink a collection of leukemia cells that has formed a mass somewhere.
-Some people with localized disease or bone pain that does not lessen with chemotherapy may receive radiation therapy to specific parts of the body.
-It may also be given to the entire body (total body irradiation) before stem cell transplantation to make space to allow for the new cells (graft) to replace the diseased blood system.
+Radiation therapy uses high-energy radiation to destroy cancer cells.
+It may be used if the cancer has spread to the brain, spinal fluid or testicles.
+It may also be used to shrink a collection of leukemia cells that has formed a mass.
+Some people with localized disease (disease in a specific area of the body) or bone pain that does not lessen with chemotherapy may receive radiation therapy to specific parts of the body.
+Total body irradiation may be given to the entire body before stem cell transplantation to make space for the new cells (graft) to replace the diseased blood system.

-Leukapheresis is not a treatment for AML but may be used to treat leukostasis, which occurs when a very high number of leukemia cells are present in the blood and cause problems with normal blood circulation.
-During leukapheresis, blood is removed to collect leukemia cells and then the remaining blood is returned to the body.
-It is used to lower white blood cell counts immediately but only does so temporarily.
+Leukapheresis may be used temporarily to help immediately lower white blood cell counts when leukostasis occurs.
+Leukostasis is a very high number of leukemia cells in the blood that can affect normal blood circulation.
+During leukapheresis, blood is removed to eliminate leukemia cells and then the remaining blood is returned to the body.

 Growth factors are sometimes given to increase the number of white blood cells that are decreased by treatment, which can increase the risk of infection.
 Growth factors may be given before stem cells are collected or after chemotherapy once remission is reached.

-Drug therapies for ALLThese therapies may be used alone or in combination.
+Common Drug therapies for AMLThese therapies may be used alone or in combination.